ServiceStackApps/Chat/README.md

 ### Registering Receivers

-Registering a receiver can be either be done by adding it to the `$.ss.eventReceivers` map with the name you want the object instance and the name you want it to be exported as.
+Registering a receiver can be either be done by adding it to the global `$.ss.eventReceivers` map with the object instance and the name you want it to be exported as.
 E.g. The `window` and `document` global objects can be setup to receive messages with:

 ```javascript
 $.ss.eventReceivers = {